 By default, there are two environment variables available that make it easy to access Keboola Storage from your application:

-KBC_URL: This represents the URL of the current Keboola project.KBC_TOKEN: This represents the Storage token with full read-write access to Keboola Storage.To securely access Storage, we recommend creating a dedicated Storage token with limited permissions and passing it to your Data App as a secret.
+KBC_URL: This represents the URL of the current Keboola project.KBC_TOKEN: This represents the Storage token with full read-write access to Keboola Storage.To securely access Storage, we recommend creating a dedicated Storage token with limited permissions and passing it to your app as a secret.
 You can generate such a token following the guide here.

 Important: